 On test day, candidates are required to present an original identification document (in which the photograph is recognisable as a likeness of them as they are on the day of the test).
 The only acceptable documents are:

-- a current, photo-bearing driver license (learner's permit, probationary or full license), or
+- a current, photo-bearing driver licence (learner's permit, probationary or full licence), or

 - a certified letter of identification. (see sample ID letter)

 - The certified letter must be on official institution letterhead (i.e. school, employer, doctor, police station etc.)